Our Story

 Some relationships lead to marriage; others, to heartbreak.
 Despite all my hope and efforts for the first of these, my stranger story became the latter.

-But first, my stranger story began prior to this, in which as a 30 something year old guy, I will admit I had several years of hard mental health issues, and in it, some regrettable actions.
-They had their solid foundations for forming, a combination of family relationships, Brexit (long story...), COVID, isolation and loneliness, amongst other things, and as present as they once were, as firmly in my past they now proudly are.
-Let's just say I only wish I was once proactive in considering PANDAS, MIND or Samaritans.
+But first, my stranger story began prior to this, in which as a 30 something year old guy, I will admit I had several historic years of hard mental health issues, and in it, some regrettable actions.
+They had their solid foundations for forming, a combination of family relationships, Brexit (long story...), COVID and isolation, and as present as they once were, as firmly in my past they now proudly are.
+To give you an indication, let's just say I only wish I was once proactive in considering PANDAS or MIND.

 - - -

-Some time later I met a girl and whilst I’ve plenty of *really good* things happening in my life, least mention my career and creative pursuits, this evolved into her becoming my main consideration, the only person I ever (thus far) saw my entire future with.
-She became my safe place, my best friend, rock and home, my everything (and family) that I endeavored in a couple of particular things in trying to provide my very best for, the only person who I wanted to be with every evening after work, every weekend that passed by, and together in every social moment.
-Everything.
-I've many cherished memories of what once was, and I hope that she is doing okay since we last spoke - :)
+Some time later I met a girl, the above period was fantastically overcome, and whilst I’ve plenty of *really, really good* things happening in my life, least mention my career and creative pursuits, this evolved into her becoming my main consideration, the only person I ever (thus far) saw my entire future with.
+In becoming my safe place and best friend, as well as everything (and family) that I endeavoured in a few particular things to provide my very best for in the future, I've many cherished memories of what once was, grateful for what we both did for each other, and I hope that she is doing okay since we last spoke - :)

 - - -